 For projects leveraging advanced technology to promote cultural heritage, with an emphasis on creating immersive and interactive experiences in museums, historical sites, and heritage spaces.
 Examples include multimedia installations, virtual exhibits, and experiential environments.

-2. Virtual and Augmented Reality
+2. Virtual, Augmented and Extended Reality